I Tried the Viral Press-On Nails: My Review of Glamnetic (+ Discount!)

 When removing these nails, patience is key!
 I soak my nails in warm water with soap and oil, like Glamnetic suggests.
 It takes me a good 20-30 minutes before the nails come loose, and usually the ones I struggle with most are the ones that I re-glued after the initial application (makes sense!).
 Inspecting my natural nails after removal, the tips sometimes look a bit damaged.
 I suspect that this may have been because I get impatient with the removal process.

-Glamnetic recently started selling a Press-On Nail Remover product that basically melts the glue and makes the nails faster and easier to take off.
+Glamnetic sells a Press-On Nail Remover product that basically melts the glue and makes the nails faster and easier to take off.
 I used this with a set of red nails, and it looked to me like the product was dissolving the nails as well as the glue.
 Ahh!
 I also read a review from a user who had a set of matte nails and the remover ruined them.
-I’ll keep testing, but just be aware that it may shorten the reuseable life of your nails.
+I do find it helps with removal, but just be aware that it may shorten the reuseable life of your nails.

 Glamnetic also sells adhesive tabs that are more temporary than the glue.
-I went through a phase where I used these exclusively, and there are definitely some pros and cons.
+I go through phases where I use these tabs instead of the provided glue, and there are definitely some pros and cons.
 They are much easier to remove and do not damage your nail or the fake nails at all.
-The trade off, though, is that they are less comfortable for longer wear since there is a little give (i.e. movement) of the fake nail.
-I did get over a week of wear with the tabs, though.
-I’ve gone back to glue, but find that these have a use on occasion.
-They are worth trying out if you’re someone who likes to change your nails more often, or if one nail comes off and you aren’t ready to remove the whole set.
+The trade off, though, is that they can be less comfortable for longer wear since as the glue tab loosens the nail moves around a little on your nail bed.
+I get a good 7-10 days of wear with the tabs, though.
+They are worth trying out if you’re someone who likes to change your nails more often, if you are worried about damaging your nails, or if one nail comes off and you aren’t ready to remove the whole set.

 Verdict

 Overall, I’m a 10/10 with these press-on nails.
-I currently have about a dozen sets in my collection, and I’m always browsing the new styles that come out.
+I have been using them for years and have tried at least 40 different sets.
+I currently have about a dozen unused sets in my collection, and I’m always browsing the new styles that come out.
+I can’t get enough!

 My natural nails could never be this strong or look this good for 2+ weeks.
 I am amazed at how easy they are to apply and how well they hold up to my workouts.
 I love that I can stick with the current trends without having to go to a nail salon for application and removal.
 They are priced really well, too, so it’s hard to go wrong!